ChrisSperber/BLDI/README.md

 For information on Bayesian Lesion-Deficit Inference see the paper by Sperber, Gallucci, Smaczny & Umarova
 - “Bayesian lesion-deficit inference with Bayes factor mapping: key advantages and where lesion data still cause problems”.

-The manual file included with the script describes the use of the scripts and provides additional background information.
+The .docx manual file included with the scripts describes the use of the scripts and provides additional background information.

 ## License